 Mahabalipuram Bas Relief

 A rock bolder located at Mahabalipuram contains a depiction of various god & goddesses in the Bas relief form.
 It appears that the entire heaven is portrayed.
 The gods are busy in their work.
 Among these portrayals God Vishnu, Shiva, and Narad.
 This bolder is named Arjuna’s Penance or descent of Ganges because there are different interpretations about a person worshiping God Shiva.

 Free Standing Temple Architecture

-- The earliest reference of temple comes from Nagari inscription, Rajasthan.
-According to this inscription Kanva king Sarvahatara / Sarvatata build a wall around a place of worship.
-Nothing definite is known about this place of worship but it’s consider to be a temple.
+The earliest reference of the temple comes from the Nagari inscription, Rajasthan.
+According to this inscription Kanva king, Sarvahatara / Sarvatata build a wall around a place of worship.
+Nothing definite is known about this place of worship but it’s considered to be a temple.